Ffrench

 Ffrench or ffrench is a relatively rare surname found in Ireland, a variant of the name French.

 The name originated in France and was brought by the Normans, who landed in Bannow Bay, County Wexford, Ireland in 1169.
+According to Surname DB the original name is of Early Medieval English and Norman origin.
+It is a topographical name for someone who lived near an ash tree or ash wood, being derived from the Old French "fraisne, fresne", ash tree.